 - Businesses (Virtual meetings)

-Although, this article does not focus on the application of Virtual Reality, it rather shows you where this technology started from.
-Much avancement sums up the evolution of virtual reality.
-This is a heads up of one technological trend you should keep in view.
+Although this article wasn’t written to focus on the application of Virtual Reality, it shows you the origin of this technology, with substantial advancement with the evolution of virtual reality.
+This is a heads-up on one technological trend you should keep in view.
 And if this is new to you, then welcome to Virtual Reality.